fleetdm/fleet/handbook/growth.md

 ### What would Mr Rogers say?

-At Fleet, our voice and tone should be clear, simple, friendly, and inspiring - like [Mr Rogers](https://en.wikipedia.org/wiki/Fred_Rogers) who had a deep understanding of these communication values.
+At Fleet, our voice and tone should be clear, simple, friendly, and inspiring - like [Mr. Rogers](https://en.wikipedia.org/wiki/Fred_Rogers) who had a deep understanding of these communication values.

 Consider the examples below.
 What would Mr Rogers say?